helenasimina/mural-tour/README.md

-# Web Walking Tour
-This library provides a framework for the creation and implementation of a map-based guided tour, delivered through a browser.
-The library was created as a teaching tool for an advanced cartography course at the University of Wisconsin-Madison, for students with little to no programming experience, and beginner HTML/CSS skills.
-As such, this framework is designed to help develop graphic design skills through HTML/CSS (without touching JS).
-On a theoretical level, the creation of map-based guided tour allows students to explore the relationship between _maps_ and places that are _mapped_.

-For those more familiar with JavaScript, the libary can be easily adapted to new pedagogical and practical contexts.
-The library is built using [Leaflet](https://leafletjs.com/), [Bootstrap](https://getbootstrap.com/), and [Papa Parse](https://www.papaparse.com/).

-The library currently utilizes sample content created for a Green Stormwater Infrastructure Tour created in partnership between the UW Cartography Lab, and Wisconsin Sea Grant.

-# Getting Started
-Begin by downloading the zip file of the library ([main.zip](https://github.com/cartobaldrica/web-walking-tour/archive/refs/heads/main.zip)), or cloning it to your local computer.

-# Structure
-The __Web Walking Tour__ is structured through a single webpage interface.
-The tour itself is comprised of _stops_ and a _route_, both presented on a slippy map interface.
-Each _stop_ is a point location, while the _route_ is a linestring between each stop.
-When a _stop_ is selected, it opens a modal interface presenting images and text about the selected stop.

-- _index.html_: Main HTML page from which the tour is delivered.
-- __assets__: Contains the two files which control the tour stops and route.
-    - _stops.csv_: This file contains information about individual stops, including the stop name, description, image, and the lat/lon of its location. (more below)
-    - _route.geojson_: This file contains geographic information regarding routes between each stop.
-- __img__: Contains all images shown on either the main page, or at individual tour stops.
-- __css__: Contains _style.css_ which controls the style of the interface.
-- __lib__: Contains external JS/CSS dependencies.
-- __js__: Contains _main.js_, the file which builds tour functionality.

-# Documentation

 ### _index.html_
 _index.html_ contains two custom HTML parameters which allow you to change the tour basemap based on those in the Leaflet [provider's demo](https://leaflet-extras.github.io/leaflet-providers/preview/), or a custom UTL.
 Both are found within the `<div id='map'>`.